 ⚘ Avoid tourist traps and get the customizable “Andalucia Like a Local” itinerary. – Get it here

 ✔ Book tours in Granada with GetYourGuide

-➳ Find the best hotels in Granada with TripAdvisor
+➳ Find the best hotels in Granada with Trivago

-❖ Rent a car with at the best rates with DiscoverCars
+❖ Rent a car at the best rates with DiscoverCars

 ✎ Never leave without travel insurance!
 I get mine at SafetyWing.
 It is easy to set up, cheap and reliable.